Music Marketing Insights: Using Interactive Media in 2019

 If you like performing on stage and also like cool pictures of yourself and your band/group on stage then look no further.
 The future is here.
 The starships have arrived over every major city and humans can now fly/breathe under water.

-In addition to the ability to fly/breathe under water, the now future of all things tech involves amazing 360° photographs of concerts and for events that put viewers in the shoes of those at shows.
+In addition to the ability to fly/breathe under water, the now future of all things tech involves amazing 360° concert photography and 360° event photography that put viewers in the shoes of those at shows.
 This works for archival purposes, for promotion (marketing and branding), digital sharing, and for diversification of media in your portfolio.

-Using 360° and VR content for music marketing and an album release adds clarity to messaging and amplifies audience experiences.
+Using 360° immersive content for music marketing and an album release adds clarity to messaging and amplifies audience experiences.

 For example, musicians can share 360° pictures or videos to social media while recording an album to build hype and highlight process.

-360° and VR content works easily on social media platforms and on artist websites.
-In addition to using it within their art, musicians can also make announcements with VR (a la interactive advertising).
+360° content works easily on social media platforms and on artist websites.
+In addition to using it within their art, musicians can also make announcements in 360 degreez (a la interactive advertising).

-Whether you are dropping a hot single or hosting a multi-album launch of the century that could even draw Tupac out from hiding, VR and 360 will be the icing and the icecream on the cake with regards to your event or album marketing, organic reach, social media engagement, and overall campaign success.
+Whether you are dropping a hot single or hosting a multi-album launch of the century that could even draw Tupac out from hiding, immersive 360s will be the icing and the icecream on the cake with regards to your event or album marketing, organic reach, social media engagement, and overall campaign success.

 Music Marketing on Social Media